Simplicius of Cilicia: Cosmology

-Following the traditional belief of the Neoplatonists, Simplicius assigned no real reality to what is bad (kakón).
-It is only a "deprivation", a deprivation of the good.
-There is no “nature of evil”.
-In reality, everything bad can be explained as a lack of good.
-Simplicius opposed the Manichaean dualism with the Platonic conviction, shared by Aristotle, that all striving is aimed at something really or supposedly good.
-No one willingly wants something bad as such.
-According to this understanding, when one strives for an apparent good and acquires an evil along with it, one arrives at something bad and harmful because one either does not recognize its badness or accepts it for the sake of the good goal.
-Thus, every action that leads to something bad as a result can be explained by the fact that the person doing the action wanted to achieve something good and useful, but went astray and missed what was actually intended.
+Simplicius attacked this cosmogony, accusing the Manichean myths of not being true myths but monstrosities.
+He also faulted the Manicheans themselves for not understanding that mythical representations are not true in the literal sense, but are to be interpreted symbolically.
+As a Neoplatonist, Simplicius opposed this Manichean dualism and saw evil (kakón) as merely an absence of good rather than a separate principle in itself.
+According to Simplicius, following Plato and Aristotle, all striving is aimed at the Good and no one willingly chooses evil; someone who pursues evil either failed to recognize it and went astray, or accepted for the sake of a greater good.
 Wrong decisions and wickedness in a person are therefore only the result of a lack of insight, not of an evil nature in him.
-Even if there were something inherently bad, it would act for its own benefit, that is, for something good.
-This is even presupposed in the world view of the Manichaeans, as Simplicius reproached them: According to their myth, the kingdom of evil strives in the fight against good to gain some benefit from it; so, according to Simplicius, it actually wants something good, although it is said to be absolutely bad.
-Thus, absolute evil seeks that which is contrary to its own nature.
-This assumption was absurd for Simplicius.
+According to Simplicius, even if there were something inherently bad, it would act for its own benefit, that is, for something good.
+Therefore the world view of the Manicheans is contradictory, as according to their mythology, the kingdom of evil strives in the fight against good to gain some benefit from it; so, it actually wants something good, even though it is said to be absolutely bad.
+Thus, absolute evil seeks that which is contrary to its own nature, which is absurd for Simplicius.